-Currently he has about twenty mobile phones lying around on his desk.
+Currently he has about thirty mobile phones lying around on his desk.
 The one thing he never does with any of these phones is place a phone call.

 His grandfather on his father’s side was a coffee planter on Java, so he is genetically predetermined to be an expert on most languages that have “Java” in their name.

 His great-grandfather on his mother’s side was a founder of the Neutral Party, so he is genetically predetermined to be the perfect neutral party in any browser conflict.

 His compatibility tables are reliably estimated to have saved the global web developer population about € 5 million on hair transplants in 2007 alone.

 He feels like Caesar when he talks about himself in the third person, but he will not conquer Gaul.
 More importantly, he will not write his memoirs in Latin.

 Contrary to popular belief he did not invent the Thursday.